GMA Canada Lifetime Achievement Award

 The GMA Canada Lifetime Achievement Award is handed out annually by GMA Canada (the Gospel Music Association of Canada).
 This annual award recognizes the achievements of artists and industry experts who have made the greatest contribution to further the Canadian Christian music scene.
 It is presented during GMA Canada Week, during which the annual Covenant Awards are handed out.
 Past winners have included Connie Scott (2006), Tommy Hunter (2005) and George Beverly Shea (2004).

 The Lifetime Achievement Award has been given to both artists and industry leaders (Gerry Scott/Arlen Salte).
 In 2011 GMA Canada honored hard rock trail blazers Daniel Band.

-GMA Canada is a not for profit organization whose mission is to promote the growth and ministry of Christian music arts in Canada.
-GMA Canada works to raise the profile and interaction of Christian artists, songwriters, producers, promoters and others working in Christian music with media, retailers, distributors and church leadership.
-GMA Canada is committed to nurturing and developing its members through educational programs as well as celebrating outstanding achievements and standards of excellence in all areas and genres of Canadian Gospel music.

 In 2012, GMA Canada honoured the Toronto Mass Choir at ceremonies held November 7 in Burlington, Ontario.